QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge: Proofs of quantum knowledge

 where in the equality we use the definition of $\psi$, $\phi$ and the register $O$, the first inequality follows since trace distance is contractive under CPTP maps and the last inequality holds by~\Cref{eq:poq-post-measured}.

 Notice that the decision of an abort by $K$ is strictly less restrictive than the rejections of an honest verifier, since the verifier also tests that the commitment correctly opens.
-In this case, we can conclude that $K$ does not abort with probability at least $1 - m^2\delta$.
+In this case, we can conclude that $K$ does not abort with probability at least $1 - m^2\delta$, proving item $1$ of the statement.

 Then, if we condition on the event that $K$ does not abort, all the committed information is opened and since the commitment is biding, $K$ holds the unique values $a,b \in \01^{n}$ that can be opened from $z$. $K$ finishes by outputting $\X^{a}\Z^{b}\phi \Z^{b}\X^{a}$.
 It follows from \Cref{eq:distance-middle-step} and the fact that trace distance is preserved under unitary operations, we have

 and therefore